Achievable logoAchievable logo

 Developmental changes in adolescence

-Although the order of physical changes in puberty is predictable, its start and progression vary significantly.
-Adrenarche and gonadarche mark the maturation of the adrenal and sex glands, respectively, leading to growth in primary and secondary sexual characteristics.
+Although the sequence of physical changes in puberty is fairly predictable, the timing of when puberty begins and how quickly it progresses varies widely.
+Two key processes are adrenarche and gonadarche, which mark the maturation of the adrenal glands and the sex glands, respectively.
+Together, these changes contribute to the development of primary and secondary sexual characteristics.

 • Primary sexual characteristics: Organs necessary for reproduction (ovaries, uterus, testes).

-• Secondary sexual characteristics: Visible indicators of sexual development not directly involved in reproduction.
+• Secondary sexual characteristics: Visible signs of sexual development that are not directly involved in reproduction.

 • Female developments: Breast and hip formation, pubic and underarm hair, menarche (first menstrual cycle) around ages 12-13.